 Of course, everyone wants to know what supplies they are going to need to homeschool kindergarten.
 You’ll definitely want to check out this list of must-have school supplies for homeschooling preschool and kindergarten.

 If I had to break it down to just the essentials, I would say you need a Bible, some ABC flashcards, a library card to check out lots of fun books, Teach Your Child to Read in 100 Easy Lessons, a wall calendar, and lots of time bringing your child alongside you while you do life.

 Homeschool Kindergarten Lesson Plans

-If you like to make kindergarten lesson plans, you’ll definitely want to check out my preschool and kindergarten lesson plans based on books.
+If you like to make kindergarten lesson plans, you’ll definitely want to check out my lesson plans based on books.
 I’ve taken some of the best children’t literature and made easy to follow week-long lesson plans for homeschool moms like you.